November 30th 2005 -

 The Trek has officially begun.
 We left on Sunday morning after breakfast with our family.
 We drove south to Malibu State Creek Park.
 This is the place where

-filmed the show.
-It has been over twenty years since the show ended, and there have been a couple fires since,so the area where their camp had sat was
+miles later, we found the site where they filmed the show.
+It has been over twenty years since the show ended, and there have been a couple fires since,so the

-quite overgrown.
-On our initial visit we found the helicopter pad, and an old Jeep, the rest of the set was hardly recognizable.
-We went back to our campsite
+area where their camp had sat was quite overgrown.
+On our initial visit we found the helicopter pad, and an old Jeep, the rest of the set was hardly

-and after watching several episodes in order to study the area we came back the next morning and were able to visualize where everything was.
+recognizable.
+We went back to our campsite and after watching several episodes in order to study the area we came back the next morning, on foot with the

 One of the days we spent in Simi Valley we went to the Ronald Reagan Presidential Library.
 We were hoping to get to see Air Force One on display, but they